minaeffnickolaj/mxtparse_new/README.md

 # mxtparse_new
-Golang XLSX to MXT file parser - using goroutines
+Golang XLSX to MXT file parser was made for Rigla's tech support tasks

-This version have problems with goroutines sync
+This version have problems with goroutines sync, next ver fix it.